 Big picture and a necessary disclaimer

-Used purely as a toy, your RV will always be a cost.
+The key takeaway is simple.
+Used strictly as a recreational toy, an RV will almost always be a cost.
+Used thoughtfully, and with proper guidance, there may be situations where certain tax rules slightly reduce the real cost of owning an RV.
+The important part is making sure any deductions are legitimate, documented, and handled correctly. will always be a cost.
 Used thoughtfully, and paired with good advice, the tax side can at least soften part of the real cost of owning an RV in 2026 instead of making it all downside.

 Is the real cost of owning an RV in 2026 worth it?